olicauli/oli-bot/README.md

 **frameworks used:**

-hythlodaeus is written entirely in javascript using discordJS and node.js.
+hythlodaeus is written entirely in javascript using discordJS and node.js. hythlodaeus also uses a postgresql database, and uses sequelize to manage the lists it creates.

 ## table of contents
 - [installation](#installation)